PustakP/weatherer2/README.md

 # Weatherer

 A simple react app for weather requests.
 Made for SNU GDSC Code Challenge.
+(Dark Mode slightly functional :( )

 A Live Demo of the app can be found [here](https://weathererer.pokilopatterson.repl.co/)